Skip to main content

 Protected species interaction: Removing a large oak during active squirrel nesting or trimming riparian willows during songbird nesting season may constitute an MBTA violation.
 Penalties under the MBTA can reach $15,000 per violation for commercial actors (16 U.S.C. § 707).

 Heritage tree removal: Dozens of municipalities, including Austin, Texas, and Portland, Oregon, maintain heritage tree registries.
-Removing a listed tree without a permit — even on private property — triggers fines and mandatory replacement planting.
+Removing a verified tree without a permit — even on private property — triggers fines and mandatory replacement planting.
 Protected tree species and landscaping resources outline how these local lists vary.

 Land clearing for development: Large-scale land clearing and tree service operations tied to construction projects may trigger state environmental review thresholds, stormwater NPDES permit requirements under EPA's Construction General Permit, and local tree canopy preservation ordinances simultaneously.
+State revolving fund allocations for water quality projects may also be affected by the 2019 law permitting transfers between clean water and drinking water revolving funds, which can shift available state financial resources for stormwater infrastructure improvements adjacent to land-clearing sites.

 Decision boundaries